Golden Retriever

-The Golden Retriever is a Scottish breed of retriever dog of medium size.
+The Golden Retriever is a Scottish breed of retriever dog of medium-large size.
 It is characterised by a gentle and affectionate nature and a striking golden coat.
-It is commonly kept as a pet and is among the most frequently registered breeds in several Western countries.
-It is a frequent competitor in dog shows and obedience trials; it is also used as a gundog, and may be trained for use as a guide dog.
+It is a working dog, and registration is subject to successful completion of a working trial.
+It is commonly kept as a companion dog and is among the most frequently registered breeds in several Western countries; some may compete in dog shows or obedience trials, or work as guide dogs.

-The breed was created by Sir Dudley Marjoribanks at his Scottish estate Guisachan in the late nineteenth century.
+The Golden Retriever was bred by Sir Dudley Marjoribanks at his Scottish estate Guisachan in the late nineteenth century.
 He cross-bred Flat-coated Retrievers with Tweed Water Spaniels, with some further infusions of Red Setter, Labrador Retriever and Bloodhound.
-The breed was recognised by the Kennel Club in 1913, and during the interwar period spread to many parts of the world.
+It was recognised by the Kennel Club in 1913, and during the interwar period spread to many parts of the world.